jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/2. run payloads/(Type 3) Meterpreter Process Migration/README.md

 ## Questions

-Apart from CreateRemoteThread, what other way(s) to cause another process to run more codes in memory?
+* Apart from CreateRemoteThread, what other way(s) to cause another process to run more codes in memory?

+* Do legit applications or system process create remote threads in another process?